Asbjoedt/CLISC/README.md

 * [Beyond Compare 4](https://www.scootersoftware.com/)
   - If you want to use the compare function
   - You need to install program in its default directory
-  - You need to purchase license
+  - You need to purchase license, trial period is 30 days

 :warning: **Archive**
 * [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel)